praveens-git-bit/techconnect/exercise3.md

 27. Select **Give an executive summary**.

-28. nerated summary.
+28. generated summary.
 See how easy it was to get an executive summary with absolutely no IT resource dependency!

     >**Note:** If you don't see 'Give an executive summary' option, click on the **Copilot narrative** chat box field, enter the prompt below, and click on **Update** :